AnChainAI/DiamondDreamCardsNft/README.md

 # DiamondDream.Cards Nft
 ## Open Source Non-Fungible Token Platform Demo, by AnChain.AI

+Note: source code in the process of migrating and will be completed in the week of Jun 11, 2021.

 Currently supports :
 - Ethereum solidity smart contract (This demo)
 - Flow cadence smart contract